 In order to be able to cover as many conceivable test scenarios as possible, we rely on individually tailored solutions for contacting, error simulation, signal conditioning, as well as driver, environment, and mechatronic simulation.
 Together with the appropriate test automation software, the required test scenarios can thus be mapped with automated tests and documented results.
 All tests are easy to perform in the lab – on virtual test tracks in the desert or at the Arctic Circle; they can be reproduced at any time, without real vehicles and without risking the life and limb of test drivers.

 Connection cable with original connectors for laboratory or climate chamber, complex needle bed contacting for series tests or hand contacting – we will manufacture these and many more items to completely satisfy your requirements.
 For the highly reliable connection of your Unit-Under-Test (UUT) with the test system, in best quality and durable design!

 Safeguarding the on-board diagnostic capability is a key part of the ECU test.
 “Short circuit to UBatt”, “Short circuit to ground” and “Open load” all have to be tested individually for every ECU pin.
-Naturally neither the error simulation nor the connected measurement technology may be damaged in the process.
+Naturally neither the fault simulation nor the connected measurement technology may be damaged in the process.
 Our error simulations are easy and flexible to integrate in all kinds of testers via CAN.
 The range of tests can also be extended by connecting cascadable leakage resistors.